 16. Replace Weatherstripping Around Doors and Windows

 A lot of homeowners don’t realize that they probably have a lot of cool air leaking out of their homes during the summer and warm air leaking out during the winter.
 We all know to keep doors and windows shut when running the AC or heater, but did you know that you might still be leaking air even when the doors and windows are shut?

 This is more common in older homes where the weatherstripping is wearing out and beginning to crack.

 Go check that rubber stripping around your front and back doors and also around your windows.
 If you see big cracks and gaps, then you’re losing air 24/7.
 You can easily remove the stripping with a putty knife or scraper, wipe the surface clean and smooth and then apply a new strip of weather stripping yourself.
 It’s super cheap and easy to do it yourself and can save you some bucks throughout the year.

 17. Use Portable Chargers for Smartphones

-I mentioned that you should get in the habit of charging your phone and devices whenever you’re out at work or cafes and places like that.
+I mentioned that you should get in the habit of charging your phone and devices whenever you’re out at work or in cafes and places like that.
 But you can stretch the savings even further by also charging up a portable charger when you do it.

-That way, when you are back at home and your phone battery dies, you can plug it into your portable charger and get a few more hours of use -- for free!
+That way, when you are back at home, and your phone battery dies, you can plug it into your portable charger and get a few more hours of use—for free!

 I’ve even used a portable power strip designed for traveling when I go out to the library, cafes and fast food joints.
 It’s very compact and allows me to charge a laptop, smartphone and portable charger all at the same time.
 I used it all the time on location when I was a photographer and needed to have lots of batteries at the ready for my flash units when shooting live concerts.